Clover160/uws.2012-fall/syllabus.md

 \* *Available for purchase in the bookstore, and elsewhere.* \ \ †	*On
 reserve in the Goldfarb Library.* \ \ ‡ *On LATTE.*

-## Additional information

- *Acknowledgments:* This syllabus borrows ideas, assignments, wording, and texts from Josh Cracraft, Kevin Doyle, Tona Hangen, and John Matzko. *Copyright and license:* This syllabus and all assignments are copyrighted &copy; 2012 Lincoln Mullen and licensed CC-BY 3.0
- <<http://creativecommons.org/licenses/by/3.0/us/>>.
-You are free to use
- or modify this syllabus for any purpose, provided that you attribute it to the author, preferably at the course website listed above.